Time to be honest. We deal with a lot of paperwork.

 - Storage bins for IEP work

-- Lakeshore Supply Caddy
+- Colorful Supply Caddies

 So now that I have shared with you my favorite classroom supplies for color-coding my classroom (which is a great beginner list and where I started), I want to take you inside of my classroom to show you how I organize things.